 MWI Adjunct Scholar

-Dr. David Johnson is a Senior Fellow at the Center for Strategic and Budgetary Assessments.
-He joined CSBA after eighteen years with the RAND Corporation, where he was a Principal Researcher.
+Dr. David Johnson is a Principal Researcher at the RAND Corporation.
 His work focuses on military innovation, land warfare, joint operations, and strategy.
 Dr. Johnson is also an adjunct professor at Georgetown University where he teaches a course on strategy and military operations.
 From June 2012 until July 2014, he was on a two-year loan to the United States Army to establish and serve as the first director of the Chief of Staff of the Army’s Strategic Studies Group.

 Before joining RAND, he served as a vice president at Science Applications International Corporation (SAIC) following a twenty-four year career in the US Army, where he served in command and staff positions in the infantry, quartermaster corps, and field artillery branches in the continental United States, Korea, Germany, Hawaii, and Belgium.
 He retired as a colonel in 1997.